Get Your Chinese Rocks Off...... and end up like

 and the Hull kids start rioting with joy, do I believe that they'll get out of town without being lynched.
 Then it rapidly becomes

-The Heartbreakers so much they might just tear them limb from limb for souvenirs...
+apparent that these kids love The Heartbreakers so much they might just tear them limb from limb for souvenirs...

 Thunders is provoking them to further levels of anarchic self-expression, aiming his Chinese-graffiti-stained guitar at them